-Medical approaches to PMS should be exhausted prior to considered and explored prior to surgery (hysterectomy and oophorectomy) for debilitating PMS.
-Clinical trials, however, have clearly shown this therapy to be effective (72, 73, 74).
-For the woman in whom there is unequivocal documentation that premenstrual symptoms are severe and disruptive to lifestyle and relationships and in whom conservative medical therapies have failed (either due to lack of response, intolerable side effects, or prohibitive cost) the effect of medical ovarian suppression should be tested.
-At times this therapy (a GnRH Ag and continuous combined hormone replacement therapy) can be maintained until menopause with satisfactory symptom control.
-Some women, despite complete relief of symptoms, cannot afford or choose not to take this combination of medications for prolonged intervals (as long as 10-15 years from diagnosis until menopause in some cases).
+Medical approaches to PMS should be considered and explored prior to any consideration of surgery for PMDD.
+For the woman in whom there is unequivocal documentation that premenstrual symptoms are severe and disruptive to lifestyle and relationships, and in whom conservative medical therapies have failed (either due to lack of response, intolerable side effects, or prohibitive cost), the effect of medical ovarian suppression should be tested.

-In these specific circumstances a surgical option may be considered.
-In the circumstance where family is complete and permanent contraception is desired, the pros and cons of oophorectomy for lasting relief from premenstrual symptomatology should be discussed with the patient.
-In many women the progestin component of hormone replacement therapy when given sequentially may induce an apparent recrudescence of PMS-like symptoms and when given continuously may result in unwanted irregular bleeding.
-Accordingly hysterectomy at the time of oophorectomy is a consideration that allows subsequent replacement with low dose estrogen alone.

-An international group of specialists with clinical experience in management of PMDD has recently published a detailed consensus document which reviews the efficacy of existing therapies.
-(75)
+Where the family is complete and permanent contraception is desired, the pros and cons of oophorectomy for lasting relief from premenstrual symptomatology should be discussed with the patient (if she has failed other medical treatments and responded to a clinical trial of medical ovarian suppression).
+Clinical trials have clearly shown that oophorectomy with subsequent hormone replacement therapy is effective in the treatment of PMDD (73, 74, 75).
+Concomitant hysterectomy will avoid the need for progestin as part of the hormone replacement regimen and may avoid irregular bleeding and progestin-induced recrudescence of symptoms.
+An international group of specialists with clinical experience in management of PMDD has recently published a detailed consensus document which reviews the efficacy of existing therapies (76).